 Within the next six weeks, the General Data Protection Regulations (GDPR) is set to be enacted in all European Union (EU) member states.
-These regulations, enforced from May 25 on, affect all EU states but also any businesses that have employees or clients who are EU citizens.
+These regulations, which come into force on May 25, affect all EU states but also any businesses that have employees or clients who are EU citizens.

 Data subjects have the right to access their personal data file.
 They may review it for accuracy and request that certain information be deleted, or corrected.

 They may specify that certain items be modified or used exclusively for a certain purpose.
 They have the right to be forgotten before or after clinical trials take place.